nushhush/Taskmint/README.md

 ## Additional Information
 - **Technology Stack**: The project utilizes technologies such as Tezos blockchain, JsLigo, React Js, and NFT storage for decentralized storage.
-- **Contact**: For any inquiries or support, please contact our team at akshatsri47 on github.
+- **Contact**: For any inquiries or support, please contact our team at nushhush on github.

 - ## Images